KB429861/beginners-tutorial/README.md

 In [this tutorial](https://reactjs.org/tutorial/tutorial.html) you can learn how to build an interactive tic-tac-toe game with React.

-Also you can read [documentation](https://reactjs.org/docs) for a better understanding of React.
+On the official site you can read [documentation](https://reactjs.org/docs) for a better understanding of React.

+Also here is an [interactive guide](http://buildwithreact.com/tutorial) to React.

 ### React Router